VioletEvergardenYYH/Yuehang.github.io/README.md

 <!-- .slide vertical=true -->

-School of Data and Computer Science, Sun Yat-sen University, Guangzhou
+Computer Science and Technology, Dalian University of Technology, Dalian

-- Bachelor of Computer Science (Supercomputer Class), Sept.
-2017 - Jul.
-2021(expected)
+- Bachelor of Computer Science and Technology, Sept.
+2016 - Jul.
+2020
   - Principle of Supercomputer
   - Parallel and Distributed Computing
   - High Performance Computing